chevron_leftBlog

 If you are a Community Health Options Member, all non-HSA plans, except for the Catastrophic plan, offer help managing diabetes and other conditions through our Chronic Illness Support Program (CISP).
 If you have questions about coverage available to you, review your plan documents in your Member portal or call our Maine-based Member Services team at (855) 624-6463 between 8 a.m. and 6 p.m., Monday through Friday.

-November is Diabetes Awareness Month.
-Could you be at risk?
+Could you be at risk for diabetes?
 About 10% of adults in Maine have diabetes, with about 6,800 more diagnosed each year, according to the American Diabetes Association.
 You can reduce your risk by managing your blood sugar, blood pressure and cholesterol levels.
 If you’re worried that you’re at risk, talk to your doctor at your next check-up.

 Find resources or learn if you're at risk at Rethink Diabetes Maine.
 The American Diabetes Association also provides resources including cookbooks, meal planners and tips to manage kidney disease.